Azure-Samples/Cognitive-Speech-TTS/README.md

 Microsoft Text to speech service now is officially supported by [Speech SDK](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-sdk) now.
 It is recommended way to use TTS in your service or apps.
 The REST API samples are just provided as referrence when SDK is not supported on the desired platform.

 Below are latest updates from Azure TTS.
+It is udpated regularly.

 # Azure Cognitive Service TTS Customer Story
 * AT&T (Media and Entertainment) - [AT&T Launches Looney Tunes 5G Experience - YouTube](https://www.youtube.com/watch?v=MkeI7Aaf7hk)